Finland

 Note

-If your only goal is to live in Finland while working remotely for a foreign employer, compare entrepreneur/employee specialist routes with counsel — OLE_MUU is not Finland’s answer to Portugal’s D7.
+If you only want to live in Finland while working remotely for a foreign employer, compare entrepreneur or employee specialist routes with a lawyer.
+OLE_MUU is not Finland’s version of Portugal’s D7.

-Comments on Finland — Residence Permit (Self-Sufficient / Other Grounds)
+Comments on Finland Residence Permit (other grounds / self-funded)